 The MPC X SE is eye-wateringly expensive, but that bigger screen, 4GB RAM, premium plugins, the complete suite of I/O and all those lovely Q-Links and buttons are always going to come at a price.
 However I do feel it’s somewhat overpriced compared to the other MPCs, I’d like to see. the pricing come below $2000.

-The MPC Key has dropped in price since it’s release and currently seems like a pretty decent deal considering the suite of included plugins, 4GB ram and of course the integrated keyboard.
+The MPC Key 61 has dropped in price since it’s release and currently seems like a pretty decent deal considering the suite of included plugins, 4GB ram and of course the integrated keyboard.
+Update December 2024: There is rumour that the MPC Key 61 is now discontinued so perhaps prices will drop.

 The MPC Live II sits somewhere in the middle, maybe a little overpriced especially considering it’s ultimately running the same 2GB ram as the MPC One Plus.
 But it is unique with its internal battery and speaker as well as it’s decent I/O.